g2p/vido/README.md

 You need Python 3.3

 There are two main implementations, UML and KVM.
-The KVM implementation is more feature complete, but the kernel binary needs to be built with some non-default options.
 In both cases you need a suitable kernel for the guest.

+## UML

 On Ubuntu and Debian,

     sudo apt-get install user-mode-linux

-gets you a UML kernel.
+gets you a UML kernel which you can run with:

+    vido --uml

 You can also download UML kernels from
-<http://uml.devloop.org.uk/kernels.html> or build your own.
+<http://uml.devloop.org.uk/kernels.html> or build your own:
-Use the `--kernel <path/to/linux>` flag in this case.

-If you want to run inside Qemu/KVM, pass the `--kvm` flag.
-You need Qemu 1.6 or newer (older versions may run with the `--qemu-9p-workaround` flag), and your kernel must be built with:
+    vido --uml --kernel path/to/linux

+## Qemu / KVM

+You may be able to use your current kernel:

+    vido --kvm --qemu-9p-workaround --watchdog

+This is designed to work with distribution kernels that don't have 9p modules built-in.
+`--qemu-9p-workaround` is required if your Qemu is older than 1.6.

+If your distribution kernel isn't suitable, build a minimal kernel with:

     CONFIG_NET_9P=y
     CONFIG_NET_9P_VIRTIO=y